anovitzkij/introduction-to-thermoelectricity/README.md

 <br>🎨 Python libraries for graphing: [matplotlib](https://github.com/matplotlib/matplotlib), [plotnine](https://plotnine.readthedocs.io/en/stable/), [seaborn](https://github.com/mwaskom/seaborn), [plotly](https://github.com/plotly/plotly.py), and [bokeh](https://github.com/bokeh/bokeh)
 <br>🤖 [ChatGPT](https://chat.openai.com) can help you to improve your code or even write a code for you following your human request
 - [OriginPro](https://www.originlab.com/origin) is one of the most popular data analysis and graphing software in academia `non-free`
+- [MagicPlot](https://magicplot.com/) is a software for nonlinear fitting, plotting and data analysis.
+Alternative to OriginPro (macOS is ok) `non-free`
 - [gnuplot](http://www.gnuplot.info/)  is a portable command-line driven graphing utility `free`
 - [DataGraph](https://www.visualdatatools.com/DataGraph/) is a graphing and data analysis software application for the macOS operating system `non-free`
 - [GraphPad](https://www.graphpad.com/) combines scientific graphing, comprehensive curve fitting, and data organization `non-free`
 - [SigmaPlot](https://systatsoftware.com/sigmaplot/) is a software package for scientific graphing and data analysis `non-free`
 - [Veusz](https://veusz.github.io/) is a scientific plotting and graphing program with a graphical user interface, designed to produce publication-ready 2D and 3D plots.
 In addition it can be used as a module in Python for plotting `free`
 - [Ti*k*Z & PGF](https://www.ctan.org/pkg/pgf) is a $\TeX$ macro package for creating graphs with a user-friendly syntax layer `free`
-- [Grace](https://plasma-gate.weizmann.ac.il/Grace/) is a WYSIWYG 2D plotting tool that runs under Linux and Mac `free`
 - [Asymptote](https://asymptote.sourceforge.io/) is a 2D & 3D $\TeX$-Aware Vector Graphics Language `free`
 - [MATLAB](https://www.mathworks.com/products/matlab.html) is a multi-paradigm programming language and numeric computing environment `non-free`
 - [Octave](https://octave.org/) is a programming language for scientific computing considered as an alternative to MATLAB `free`